komsan-k/model-answers-to-chapter-exercise/chapter-9/README.md

-# ✅ Model Answers for Chapter 9 – System Design and Integration
+# Model Answers for Chapter 9

 ---